Choose your preferred language.

 Learn more about the Freedom of Information Law and how to obtain a FOIL Request with the Suffolk County Sheriff's Office.
 FOIL Requests The Freedom of Information Law (“FOIL”), set forth in Article 6 of the Public Officers Law (§§84-90), is designed to ensure public access to government records.
 Under FOIL, an agency must make records available for public inspection and copying, except to the extent that records or portions thereof fall within one or more grounds for denial.
 INSTRUCTIONS TO APPLICANT: Please complete the form below by completing section 1 online.
 Upon completion, print the form, sign it, and submit the form to the Suffolk County Sheriff's Freedom of Information Officer at the following address: Attn: Freedom of Information Officer Suffolk County Sheriff's Office 100 Center Dr. Riverhead, NY 11901 PLEASE NOTE: The Suffolk County Sheriff's Office can generally provide incarceration records for men and women who were incarcerated at one of the Suffolk County Correctional Facilities only.
 If you are looking for police reports, accident reports, or 911 transcripts, please contact the Suffolk County Police Department at (631) 862-6000.
 FOIL Request Form

-• Program Request | Suffolk County Sheriffs Office
+• Public Notice of Title VI | Suffolk County Sheriff's Office

 • Language Line | Suffolk County Sheriff's Office